kleinbottle/swanlotus/content/blogs/olympiad-problem/olympiad-problem.md

 How do we graph the given curve?
 And after that, how do we obtain the value of $x + y$, which is our ultimate goal?
 Let us see how this approach pans out.

 For a start, I am [loath](https://www.thefreedictionary.com/loath) to graph curves by hand.
 So, I went to my favourite graphing destination on the Web, [Desmos](https://www.desmos.com), to experiment with the given curve.
-The [Desmos Graphing Calculator](https://www.desmos.com/calculator) offers the easiest and laziest route to visualize algebraic curves.
+The [Desmos Graphing Calculator](https://www.desmos.com/calculator) offers the easiest and laziest route to visualize various curves.

 I typed in [$x + xy + y = 54$](https://www.desmos.com/calculator/nwkikstcm6) into the textbox for the first graph and got what seemed at first sight to be a pair of curves for a rectangular hyperbola of the form $xy = k$ where $k$ is some constant (or number).